MIhirDas10/BRACU_Courses/CSE221/README.md

 `As the course is changing constantly, rather than looking for lab assignments it's better to clear the concept of all the topics through logical thinking and simulations.
-So, I believe this will be helpfull more.`
+So, I believe this will be more helpful.`